jreisinger/runp/README.md

 --> OK (9.01s): /bin/sh -c "sleep 9"
 ```

 It took 9.01 seconds as opposed to the sum of all times as it would in case the commands run sequentially.
-If the command exits with 0 `runp` prints OK.
-Otherwise it prints ERR (in red) and STDERR.
+If the command exits with 0 runp prints `OK`.
+Otherwise it prints `ERR` (in red) and STDERR.
 If you want to see also STDOUT use the `-v` switch.

 ## Development